basisproject/basisproject.github.io/faq.md

 ## Isn't collective decision making in companies inefficient?

 Just because a company is worker-owned does not mean every decision needs to be ratified by every worker.
-Co-ops can still have a top-down hierarchy.
+Co-ops can still have a hierarchy.
 Rather, it just means the hierarchy is created by the workers themselves.
 In other words, a co-op can have a Steve Jobs at the helm, but the Steve Jobs answers to the board of the company, and the board is selected by the workers.
 Ownership becomes a function of participation, not a function of capital.

 ## What if a company needs to fire workers?
 Who would vote to fire themselves?